Eurovision 2022: How many countries will participate in Italy?

 Who will withdraw?

 So far there has been no indication from the 2021 Eurovision competing nations of a withdrawal.
-We expect all 39 nations who attended the 2021 Eurovision Song Contest to join the party in Italy next year.
+Initially all 39 nations who attended the 2021 Eurovision Song Contest were be join the party in Italy.

 Confirmed countries